2017 World Snooker Championship: Qualifying

 The winner of the 2016 IBSF World Snooker Championship, Soheil Vahedi of Iran, was also invited but could not obtain a visa in time to compete.
 Two amateur players, England's Andy Hicks and Poland's Adam Stefanów, were invited to replace the absent professional players Jamie Burnett and Rouzi Maimaiti.
 Hicks and Stefanów were selected from the 2016 Q School Order of Merit, as the top-ranked players that had not already qualified for the tournament.

-Round 1

-The results of the first round of qualifying are given below; of the 128 players that entered, 64 progressed to the second round.

-Round 2

-The results of the second round of qualifying are given below; 32 players progressed to the third and final qualifying round.

-Round 3
+Rounds

-The results of the third round of qualifying are given below.
-The 16 winners advanced to the main stages of the competition, where they met the 16 seeded players in the first round.
+The results of the three rounds of qualifying are given below.
+Of the 128 players that entered, 64 progressed to the second round; 32 players progressed to the third and final qualifying round.
+The 16 winners of the third round advanced to the main stages of the competition, where they met the 16 seeded players in the first round.

 Century breaks

 Main stage centuries

 There were 74 century breaks made by 23 players in the main stage of the event.
 Ronnie O'Sullivan compiled the highest break of the tournament, a 146, in his quarter-final loss to Ding Junhui.